Skip to main content

 GKE Autopilot uses standard-rwo (Balanced PD) and premium-rwo (SSD PD) as its two built-in StorageClasses.
 The lakehouse benefits from SSD, so premium-rwo is the default.
 Run kubectl get storageclass to see what your cluster has.

-For the full list of knobs (image registry overrides, ingress class, sandbox configuration, etc.), see the config reference.
+For the full list of knobs (image registry overrides, ingress class, sandbox configuration, etc.), see the config reference in Definite’s built-in docs, available in-product once your deployment is running.

 5. Export secrets